Archive for March, 2010

 Parlington Driveway Ground Mist

 Yesterday I posted some pictures of Tewkesbury, which I believe set the scene in that part of the world, but remember local photographs of Parlington can hold up against most things.
-The picture here is of the driveway with a slight mist affecting the ground levels but the trees are dreamlike, and all is enhanced by a wild sky.
-The Triumphal Arch in the background just makes it for me!
+The picture here is of the driveway with a slight mist affecting the ground levels but the trees are dreamlike, and all is enhanced by a wild sky.… Read the full article

 Local landmarks around Tewkesbury